echalkpad/the-health-guide/src/assets/docs/nutrients/macronutrients/protein/protein.md

 # Protein (Amino acids)
-Protein is the most important nutrient of all, being the main functional and structural component of all cells.
+Protein is the third most important nutrient, after oxygen and water, being the main functional and structural component of all cells.
 Protein is the backbone of all metabolic functions.

 > __Proteins are chains of amino acids, hence, amino acids are the building blocks of all cells.__